 Amazon is also one of the easiest marketplaces to start with if you’re looking into selling online in France.
 With a simple registration, you can make use of Amazon’s unified European account, providing you with direct access to Amazon’s marketplaces in France, Germany, Spain, Italy and the UK.

-With 19 million monthly visitors, expanding into Amazon France could represent a relatively easy win.
+With 36.8 million monthly visitors, expanding into Amazon France could represent a relatively easy win.
 One important step is required – translating your listings into French.
-You want to utilize translation services like Intercultural Elements to have your listings translated in bulk.
+You want to utilize professional translation services to have your listings translated in bulk for the France marketplace.

 Cdiscount